Meditative Rest

 I now thrive as a leader, teacher and psychiatric survivor, having nearly arrested what has been called a chronic, progressive and potentially deadly disorder.

-I live a radically different life today, a wholesome, empowered, modern life based on universal, spiritual principles.
+I live a radically different life today; a wholesome, empowered, modern life based on universal, spiritual principles.
 Yoga has slowed and reversed significant personal health challenges for me, including the aging process.
 I have built and maintained strength, flexibility and balance.
 Mindfulness is my compass every step of the way.
 I have improved my heart-rate variability.
 I am able to rest my mind and relax my body now, at will.
-I have learned to control my weight, compulsive and self-destructive behaviors and no longer suffer from troubling thoughts through the practices of Yoga.
+I have learned to control my weight, compulsive and self-destructive behaviors and troubling thoughts through the practices of Yoga.

-I found a community.
+I found a community through Yoga.
 I am part of an international movement.
 I experience a healthy sense of self-identity and the joy that comes with selfless service.
 I enjoy the serenity of living a rich, structured, faith-based, non-conformist, spiritual life.
 The satisfaction of being an educator, advocate and activist for survivors of trauma has reframed my recovery experience.

 ~~~~~